zedlopez/ifm/Writing with Inform.md

 	The Gazebo is a room.
 A billiards table is in the Gazebo.
 On it is a trophy cup.
 A starting pistol is in the cup.

-The cup, the pistol and the table are all allowed to have the "fixed in place" property, but in fact only the table actually has it: the cup and the pistol are created as "portable" instead.
-This is because Inform knows that most things are portable, but that supporters – such as the table – are usually fixed in place.
+The cup, the pistol and the table are all allowed to have the `fixed in place` property, but in fact only the table actually has it: the cup and the pistol are created as `portable` instead.
+This is because Inform knows that most things are `portable`, but that supporters – such as the table – are usually `fixed in place`.
 If this assumption is wrong, we need only add the line:

 	The table is portable.